techinessoverloaded/iOSAppDevBasics/classes.md

 }
 ```

-It is similar to `struct` declaration right ?
+It is similar to `struct` declaration, right ?
 So, when to choose Class over Structure ?

 ### Choosing between Classes and Structures
 The [Apple Developer Documentation](https://developer.apple.com/documentation/swift/choosing_between_structures_and_classes) suggests the following Recommendations (Quoted from the Documentation):